Independent forex education Free professional tools Unbiased broker reviews

 Plus500 is widely recognized for FCA regulation (UK) alongside CySEC, ASIC, and MAS licenses.
 Its LSE listing adds a layer of public-company transparency that many traders value when comparing CFD providers.

-XM holds CySEC, ASIC, DFSA (Dubai), and FSC (Belize) authorizations.
+XM lists group entities under CySEC, DFSA (Dubai), FSCA, and FSC/FSA jurisdictions.
 The DFSA license is especially relevant for Middle East traders who want a broker with a clear regional regulatory footprint.

 Both brokers segregate client funds where required and publish risk disclosures appropriate to leveraged CFD trading.
 Neither setup removes market risk—but both operate within established compliance frameworks.